-A positive climate for learning is crucial to this experience and helping pupils to develop good character is one of our greatest responsibilities.
+A positive climate for learning is key to success and supporting pupils to develop good character is one of our greatest responsibilities.
 In order to help students to flourish as learners, human beings and members of society, we encourage, scaffold and reinforce high expectations, a capacity for empathy, and wisdom.
-We seek to always behave ethically.
+We seek to always behave ethically and to remove environmental barriers when we see them